RubyAfterAll/spicerack/short_circu_it/README.md

 # => Most of it
 ```

-The second call to `body_weight_ants_can_carry` returns the memoized value, despite root beer float's deliciousness changing. `actual_science` stayed constant, so the memoized value did as well.
+The second call to `body_weight_ants_can_carry` returns the memoized value, despite root beer float's deliciousness changing. `science` stayed constant, so the memoized value did as well.

 ## Development